Hypervel

 Why not use Octane directly?

 Octane accelerates Laravel by maintaining the framework in a persistent application state, resetting request-scoped resources between requests.
 However, it doesn't introduce non-blocking I/O capabilities to Laravel's architecture.
 Furthermore, all components in Laravel weren't designed with coroutines in mind.
-It will cause states pollution while context switching among coroutines.
+It will cause states bleeding while context switching among coroutines.

 For I/O-intensive scenarios, even with Octane's improvements, your application's ability to handle concurrent requests is still limited by the duration of these I/O operations.